PropertyBrands/btt-generator-wp-cabana/README.md

-# Yeoman Generator to generate WordPress Cabana Theme
+# Yeoman Generator to generate WordPress Cabana theme

 Cabana is loosely based on underscores.
 This Yeoman generator will download Cabana, change all references to your theme name and run `npm install` for you.